-Orlando has a diverse collection of fun museums for children and families to explore.
-From kid museums in Orlando to others within a day trip's drive, and themed museums for train fanatics and even something for chocolate lovers, there are many Orlando museums for both residents and tourists alike.
+Orlando museums offer a diverse collection of fun for children and families to explore.
+From children's museums in Orlando to others within a day trip's drive, and themed museums for train fanatics and even something for chocolate lovers, there are many Orlando museums for both residents and tourists alike.
 We've listed some of our favorites below.
-Read on to find some Orlando museums to add to your itinerary!
+Read on to find Orlando museums for children to add to your itinerary!

 Kids can live out their dreams of playing with their favorite athletes at Madame Tussauds.
 Photo by the author